 8. Use specific navigational words

 “Click here” is a black hole when it comes to navigational accessibility, while, “click ‘Next’” is much more straightforward.
-In fact, using simple, direct language is best for all aspects of your eLearning courses and for all users.
+In fact, using simple, direct language is best for all aspects of your eLearning courses and all users.

 9. Use appropriate labels, headings, alt text, and captions for images and video